 I don’t know if it was the greatest music ever made, but it certainly was the most spontaneous.

-Dylan said shortly after recording Highway 61 Revisited: “I’m not gonna be able to make a record as good as that one”.
+Shortly after recording Highway 61 Revisited, Dylan said: “I’m not gonna be able to make a record as good as that one”.
 Dylan was twenty-five years old with a long future of record-making in front of him.
 But he was right.
 Highway 61 is his greatest achievement.
 Although he would make many other terrific records, none has had the impact of Highway 61 on the world of popular music.

-“The first time I heard Bob Dylan, I was in the car with my mother listening to WMCA, and on came that snare shot that sounded like somebody had kicked open the door to your mind,” Bruce Springsteen said during the speech he gave for Dylan’s induction into the Rock and Roll Hall of Fame.
-Springsteen was speaking specifically about the song Like a Rolling Stone, but he could have been talking almost any song on the album.
-Highway 61 was monumental achievement.
+“The first time I heard Bob Dylan, I was in the car with my mother listening to WMCA, and on came that snare shot that sounded like somebody had kicked open the door to your mind,” Bruce Springsteen said in his talk for Dylan’s induction into the Rock and Roll Hall of Fame.
+Springsteen was speaking specifically about the song Like a Rolling Stone, but he could have been talking about almost any song on the album.

 It’s hard to do something that nobody has done before, but Dylan did it with this recording.
 He successfully took the powerful and raw literary language of the Beat poets, the imaginative storytelling of the folk music, the street poetry of the master bluesmen, a bit of the ranting of the street preacher, and somehow mashed them all together into a very tight, cohesive unit.
-Next he married his lyrics to blues-based rock’n’roll, and topped it off with a startling and singularly effective vocal technique that had never been heard before.
+Next, he married his lyrics to blues-based rock’n’roll and topped it off with a startling and singularly effective vocal technique that had never been heard before.
 Although Dylan had used all of these techniques before, only on this recording did he bring them all together for an entire album.
-Highway 61 Revisited is not only Dylan best work, I think it is the greatest rock ‘n’ roll record ever made.

-Highway 61 was recorded over a two month period, not including a failed attempt to record with John Mayall’s Blues Breakers (which featured a young Eric Clapton on guitar).
-The first sessions were done on June 15th and 16th of 1965, which yielded only one song, Like a Rolling Stone.
-The album was finished at a second set of recording sessions held August.
-Dylan switched producers, from Tom Wilson to Bob Johnston, between the two sets of sessions.
-Guitarist Mike Bloomfield suggested that the switch was made because Dylan was not satisfied with Wilson’s work with a band, although others, including Dylan, claim to have no knowledge of why the change was made.
+Highway 61 was recorded over a two-month period, not including a failed attempt to record with John Mayall’s Blues Breakers (which featured a young Eric Clapton on guitar).
+The first sessions were done on June 15th and 16th, 1965, which yielded only one song, Like a Rolling Stone.
+The album was finished at the second set of recording sessions done that August.
+Between the two sets of sessions, Dylan switched producers, from Tom Wilson to Bob Johnston.
+Guitarist Mike Bloomfield claimed Dylan was not satisfied with Wilson’s work with a band, although others, including Dylan, claim to have no knowledge of why the change was made.

 Dylan was also experiencing a good bit of turmoil in his own life.
-Personally, he had just recently parted with long-time friend and lover Joan Baez, and had met Sara Lownds, who would eventually become his first wife.
+Personally, he had just recently parted with long-time friend and lover Joan Baez.
+He had met Sara Lownds, who would eventually become his first wife.
 Professionally, Dylan was experiencing a strong, and what must have been completely baffling to him, backlash from critics and friends concerning his move to rock ‘n’ roll.
 Irwin Silber, editor of the influential Sing Out!
-Magazine, wrote an article with the title “Open Letter to Bob Dylan” in which he bitterly criticized Dylan for abandoning protest songs and folk music.
-Although Like a Rolling Stone was making its way up the singles charts quickly, his electric performance at the Newport Folk Festival got at best mixed reviews from his fans, and the same was true of his subsequent US tour.
+Magazine wrote an article with the title “Open Letter to Bob Dylan” in which he bitterly criticized Dylan for abandoning protest songs and folk music.
+Although Like a Rolling Stone was making its way up the singles charts quickly, his electric performance at the Newport Folk Festival received mixed reviews from his fans, and the same was true of his subsequent US tour.

-Certainly Dylan was using the album’s title as an allusion to the influence the blues had on the music.
+Certainly, Dylan was using the album’s title as an allusion to the influence the blues had on his music.
 Why he tacked on “Revisited” is less clear.
-Perhaps he is referring to his return to the blues-based rock music that had influenced him as a teenager, when he listened to blues stations on the AM radio in his room and played Little Richard and Elvis Presley covers in his early bands.
+Perhaps he is referring to his return to the blues-based rock music that had influenced him as a teenager when he listened to blues stations on AM radio and played Little Richard and Elvis Presley covers in his early bands.

 The cover photo was taken by Daniel Kramer, also the photographer for the Bringing It All Back Home cover.
-The photo shows Dylan with a semi-scowl on his face, wearing some kind of weird blue shirt with an orange butterfly-like pattern, and a t-shirt underneath with an advertisement for Triumph motorcycles on it.
-Sidekick Bob Neuwrith stands behind him, his camera dangling from his hand.
-I imagine this photo was selected to emphasis the rebellious lyrics and music of the album.
+The photo shows Dylan with a semi-scowl on his face, wearing some kind of weird blue shirt with an orange butterfly-like pattern, and a t-shirt underneath with an advertisement for Triumph motorcycles.
+Sidekick Bob Neuwirth stands behind him, his camera dangling from his hand.
+I imagine this photo was selected to emphasize the rebellious lyrics and music of the album.

 Dylan’s liner notes consist of several rambling paragraphs of unintelligible drivel.
 The notes were written in a style similar to that used in his book, Tarantula, which was written in 1965/66 but not released until 1971.
-Like the liner notes, it too is mostly unreadable.
+As the liner notes, it is mostly unreadable.

 Highway 61 is really a monumental achievement, arguably the high-water mark for the art form.
 It influenced an entire generation of artists, and continues to influence rock musicians today.